PlanktoScope/PlanktoScope/documentation/docs/community/contribute/tips-and-tricks.md

 To setup the recommended development environment, run the following commands.

-Make sure to replace `$planktoscope` with your PlanktoScope hostname, eg. `pkscope-sponge-bob-123`
+Make sure to replace `$planktoscope` with your PlanktoScope hostname, eg. `planktoscope-sponge-bob`

 <details>
     <summary>On your computer</summary>